 Initial Teacher Training ('ITT') providers are required to ensure that all entrants to ITT have been subject to a DBS and/or any other appropriate background checks.
 ITT providers take full account of information contained in DBS disclosures when recruiting trainee teachers and will not offer places to those with any convictions that suggest they might pose a risk to children and young people.
-Schools should not ask to see the DBS disclosure of trainees but should seek written confirmation from the ITT provider that all appropriate checks - including Childcare Disqualiffication where relevant - have been carried out, that such checks do not disclose any matters of concern, and that the trainee has been judged by the provider to be suitable to work with children.
-For trainee teachers who are not British or Irish citizens, this should also include a letter confirming right to work and terms and conditions of the work placement (see Right to Work Checks section above for further details).
+Schools should not ask to see the DBS disclosure of trainees but should seek written confirmation from the ITT provider that all appropriate checks - including an enhanced DBS with Children's Barred List check, prohibition from teaching check and overseas checks (where relevant) - have been carried out, and that such checks do not disclose any matters of concern.
 If applicable the provider should also confirm that the trainee has been screened in respect of Childcare Disqualification Regulations.
 This written confirmation should be retained on file - schools are not required to obtain or record the DBS certificate number or date of issue.
 The school must however carry out its own identity check on arrival.
-ITT trainees do not need to be entered on the SCR.
-If they are the notes field should be used to record that the school has confirmation of the checks.
+ITT trainees do not need to be entered on the SCR, although they are likely to appear on the SCR if they are entered onto SIMS.
+In such cases the notes field should be used to record that the school has confirmation of the checks.

-The situation is different for trainees on an employment-based teacher training route.
+The situation is different for trainees on an employment based teacher training route.
 They are employed by the school and should therefore be subject to the full range of safeguarding employment checks by the school, these being recorded on the central register in the same way as other directly employed staff.